-RECORD OF THE ADMINISTRATION OF CELE_ADMINISTRATION OF MEDICATION
+RECORD OF THE ADMINISTRATION OF SELF-ADMINISTRATION OF

-SELF- ADMINISTRATION OF MEDICATION
+MEDICA TION

 Parent's Phone

 Student Name Grade

-Date to End
+Date to Begin Date to End

 Name of Medication

-Dosage of Medication Time
+Dosage of Medication Time Phone #

-Doctor Phone #1
+Doctor Phone #1 Phone #

-Phone #

-Possible Adverse Reacti on:
+Possible Adverse Reaction n:

-oui

-son/daughter to self-ac cannot be taken at any minister specific medications at school.
-This medication other non-school time. or

-DATED this day of 20

-o self administer specific medication may do so provide des written authorization allowing self-administration

-- 2. The parent provides written authorization allowing self-administration of said medication. - 3.
-Such medication is transported to the school and maintained under the student's control in the original, properly labeled package and (a) is not opened except when self-administering the medication, (b) is not selfadministered during instructional time or in the presence of other students unless medically necessary, and (c) is not shown or exhibited to other students. - 4.
-The student's physician or physician's' designee has (1) evaluated the situation and deemed it to be safe and appropriate; (2) documented this on the physician's authorization for the student's cumulative health record, and (3) approved the general administration plan. - 5.
+our son/daughter s medication cannot be taken at any other DATED this day of 20 . - Students who are able to self-administer specific me dication may do so provided: 2.
+The parent provide: s written authorization allow transported to the school allowing self-administration of said medication. wing self-administration of said medication. and maintained under the student's control in the

+- a. is not opened except when self-administering the medication, - b. is not self- administered during instructional time or in the presence of other students unless medically necessary, and - c. is not shown or exhibited to other students. - 4.
+The student's physician or physician's' designee has - a. evaluated the situation and deemed it to be safe and appropriate; - b. documented this on the physician's authorization for the student's cumulative health record, and - c. approved the general administration plan. - 5.
 The student and the student's physician or physician's designee have developed a plan for reporting and supervising self-administration. - 6.
-The principal and appropriate teacher are informed that the student is selfadministering prescribed medication.
+The principal and appropriate teacher are informed that the student is self-administering

+prescribed medication.

-Doctor's Signature
+Doctor's Signature:

+-